Courses | Education Policy & Social AnalysisSkip to content Skip to main navigation

 EDPA 5086 The Role of Courts in Education Reform

 Beginning with the school desegregation decrees issued by the federal courts in the wake of Brown v.
 Board of Education, the federal and state courts have been called upon to consider a range of asserted educational rights and to oversee far-reaching institutional reforms that bear little relationship to traditional judicial remedies.
 This course will examine the legal and political justifications for the courts' role in making educational policy and reforming public institutions, as well as the courts' capacity to undertake these functions.
 The course will give particular attention to school desegregation, bi-lingual education and special education cases in the federal courts, education adequacy litigations in the state courts, and whether and how courts might induce schools to act more effectively in fulfilling their constitutional obligations to prepare all students to become capable voters and to function productively as civic participants.

 EDPA 5515 Fieldwork in Education Policy

 (Restricted for Education Policy program students.)
 Policy analysis requires its practitioners to evaluate available information; to weigh the possible impacts of alternative policies; to understand political, legal, and/or economic ramifications; and to produce plans for action that are organizationally feasible and publicly valuable.
 This seminar is designed to give students the opportunity to demonstrate a theoretical and analytical understanding of the practical problems inherent in conducting policy research by engaging a guided fieldwork research project.

 EDPA 5645 Craft of Policy Analysis

-The purpose of this course is to help students learn more about the techniques of policy analysis -- identifying a public problem, researching solutions to the problem, weighing costs and benefits of various alternatives, and developing policy recommendations aimed at addressing the problem.
-The emphasis is on how policy analysts think and what they do.
-What kinds of problems receive government attention -- how and why?
-The course is organized to help students understand and become more informed about the nature of education policy in the United States at the federal, state, and local levels.
+The purpose of this course is to help students learn more about the techniques of policy analysis --identifying a public problem, researching solutions to the problem, weighing costs and benefits of various alternatives, and developing a policy recommendation aimed at addressing the problem.
+The emphasis is on how policy analysts think and do, rather than the study of the policy process in general.
+The course is organized to help students understand and become more informed about the nature of education policy in the United States.

 EDPA 5880 School Law Institute